 This Fall Flower Pot Craft is Versatile

 This flower pot craft would make an easy teacher’s gift if you have young kids.
-It’also a cute way to keep the dog from eating the candy I like to leave on the entertainment center.
+It’s a cute way to keep the dog from eating the candy I like to leave on the entertainment center.
 Thankfully, for her anyhow, out of sight means out of mind and she ignores them!
 Leave an open dish of candy corn out there and she will eat the whole darn thing!
+(Want some candy corn inspired fun?
+Check out my candy corn centerpiece idea!)

 I thought it came out cute and other than waiting for the paint to dry, there really wasn’t much work involved.
 If you are looking for more fall craft ideas, check out my easy pumpkin craft made from juice can lids!
 This would also make a cute teacher gift that your kids can help make or an office desk decor item that holds your chocolate stash!